 - For a sweet and savory marinade, add brown sugar.
 Add three tablespoons of brown sugar to the pickle juice before you add the protein.

 Pickle brine chicken is freezer-friendly!
-You can brine it and freeze it raw, or you can cook it first and freeze for later.
+You can brine it and freeze it raw, or you can cook it first and freeze it for later.
 It’s always nice to have precooked chicken in the freezer when you’re short on time.
-Thaw it in the fridge overnight or bake in a preheated oven until warmed through.
+Thaw it in the fridge overnight or bake it in a preheated oven until warmed through.

-What to serve with pickle brine chicken:
+What to serve with pickle brine chicken

 There are so many options, as we mentioned before!
 The flavor of the chicken is a little tangy with a hint of freshness from the dill.
 Here are some of our favorite side dishes: